 Harbour City is Australia's most visited region, with over 4 million international visitors taking holidays here in 2019.
 The high season is considered to be from December to February when the weather is warm and the festivals are in full swing, but it's also the most expensive time of the year for flights, accommodation and sightseeing.

 Are you planning your trip in peak season or anytime soon?
-Regardless of the time of the year, accidents happen, which is why you should take a minute to read up on Sydney safety, and learn about potentially hazardous situations, be it from dangerous animals, extreme weather conditions, or visiting unsafe areas.
 Although criminal incidents are rare, you should always keep an eye on your belongings or, even better, research where to store your luggage in Sydney.

 Is Sydney safe to visit right now?